openxla/tokamax/README.md

 autotune_result = tokamax.AutotuningResult.loads(autotune_result_json)
 ```

+Users can autotune their own kernels with `tokamax.autotune` by inheriting from
+the `tokamax.Op` class and overriding the `tokamax.Op._get_autotuning_configs`
+method to define the autotuning search-space.

 Note that autotuning is fundamentally non-deterministic: measuring kernel
 execution times is noisy.
 As different configs chosen during autotuning can lead
 to different numerics, this is a potential source of numerical non-determinism.